actility/device-catalog/template/sample-vendor/drivers/README.md

 ## Encoding and decoding downlinks

-In the previous step we wrote and packaged a simple driver, which implemented the minimal functionality (i.e.: an uplink decode function).
+In the previous step we wrote and packaged a driver, which implemented the minimal functionality (i.e.: an uplink decode function).
 Now let's extend that driver in order to encode and decode downlinks.

 First, lets add a `encodDownlink(input)` function in `index.js`: